ProfPorkins/GameTech/JavaScript/MultiPlayer/Step 4 - Entity Prediction/README.md

-# Multiplayer - Entity Interpolation
+# Multiplayer - Entity Prediction
 The sample must be run as a server: `node server.js` With the server running, connect to: `http://localhost:3000`

-This sample demonstrates the improvements in networked multiplayer possible using the concepts of Client Prediction, Server Reconciliation, and Entity Interpolation.
+This sample build on the previous one by adding the concept of Entity Prediction.

 ## Content Acknowledgements